A marker interface for factories that are buffering their objects in some way.

 Thrown when a factory can't be found or can't be instantiate.

-manage factories (also called providers).
-Each factory implementation should be declared
+manage factories (also called service providers).
+Each factory implementation is found

 with a content similar to the one below: